gordonfreeman01/steam-scraper/README.md

 Compared to original crawler, here are the differences:
 * Fixes:
   - Developer, publisher, release date fields work correctly
+  - Developer and publisher fields support lists of values in each field (as with current Steam layout)
   - Fixed using the steamid parameter in the product crawler to fetch just that page

 * Additions